avalentino/bpack/docs/features.rst

 * currently it is assumed that all fields in a binary record share the same bit/byte order.
 The management of different byte order in the same binary record is, in principle, possible but not planned at the moment.
+* record nesting is only possible for records having the same base-units, bits or bytes, and compatible decoders.

 Possible additional features still not implemented
 --------------------------------------------------

-* record nesting (the field in a record descriptor can be another record)
 * numpy based backend
 * user defined converters
 * possibility to specify data types using string specifiers with